eastgenomics/eggd_sex_check/README.md

 <!-- /dx-header -->

 ## What does this app do?
 This app determines the sex of a sample based on mapped read counts to chromosomes Y in a given BAM file.
-It employs thresholds (ie a score proportional to the number of reads mapped to chromosome Y) to predict the sex and compares it against the reported sex embedded in the sample name.
+It employs thresholds (ie a score inversely proportional to the number of reads mapped to chromosome Y) to predict the sex and compares it against the reported sex embedded in the sample name.
 <br></br>

 ## What are typical use cases for this app?